 Forest Park

-Forest Park, located adjacent to the medical campus, is a haven for students.
-Home to St. Louis’ Zoo, Science Center and Planetarium, Art Museum and the Missouri History Museum, the park also offers public tennis courts and golf courses, an outdoor ice rink, a 12-kilometer paved trail, picnic areas, athletic fields and a system of scenic lagoons and waterways that one can explore by paddle boat, paddle board, canoe or kayak.
+Located adjacent to the Medical Campus and one of the largest urban parks in the country, Forest Park is a haven for students.
+The park is home to the city’s Zoo, Science Center and Planetarium, Art Museum and the Missouri History Museum.
+It also offers public tennis and pickleball courts, golf courses, an outdoor ice rink, athletic fields, picnic areas, miles of trails, and a system of scenic lagoons and waterways that you can explore by boat or paddle board.

-Check out this short video featuring what has been rated as the #1 city park in the United States.
+Just steps from the Medical Campus, Forest Park has been rated the #1 city park in the United States.

-Outdoor activities can be found within and around the metropolitan area.
+Beyond our beloved Forest Park, outdoor activities can be found within and around the metropolitan area.
 The Missouri Botanical Garden offers beautiful displays year-round.
 Bike trails line both the Mississippi and Missouri rivers.
-Spanning 240 miles across the state, the Katy Trail State Park (the country’s longest recreational rail trial whose eastern terminus near St. Charles is just outside of St. Louis) takes walkers, runners, cyclists and equestrians past towering bluffs, wineries, river valleys and nature centers.
-Or, consider paddling these great rivers with expert guides.
-Beyond the city, the Ozark mountains and river valleys are perfect for backpacking, hiking, camping, fishing and canoeing.
+Spanning 240 miles across the state, the Katy Trail State Park is the country’s longest recreational rail-to-trail, leading cyclists, runners, walkers, and equestrians past towering bluffs, wineries, river valleys and nature centers.
+Within and outside the city, you can paddle our state’s great riverways on your own or with expert guides.
+To the south and west of St. Louis, the Ozark mountains and river valleys are perfect for backpacking, hiking, camping, fishing and canoeing.
 Missouri’s state park system contains 92 state parks and historic sites.
 More than 160,000 acres are publicly accessible.

 St. Louisans love a good party!
 Beyond sporting events, Broadway shows, concerts and exhibitions, the city celebrates a diverse and ever-growing list of signature events year after year.